ovhlabs/knowledge-base/en/_posts/2016-02-27-logstash-input.md

 ![input_start](/kb/images/2016-02-27-logstash-input/input_start.png)

+##Input Hostname

+Once your input is started, you will see in the panel an adress in the following format :

+`c002-XXXXXXXXXXXXXXXXXXXXXXX.in.laas.runabove.com`.

+This is the address of your inputs for LaaS.
+Send your logs to this address to have them processed by your input.
+Use for example the previous syslog Lines to test your inputs.
-If you head to Graylog, you will find your Logs in the attached Stream as before.
+If you head to Graylog, you will find your Logs in the attached Stream just as before.

 ![logs_graylog](/kb/images/2016-02-27-logstash-input/logstash_ssl.png)